oOperaho/Cruzeiro/README.md

   * Yes, i was in the remote branch master, which was used to be the default branch for Heroku.
 However, i had to change it to the **main** branch, using the command line **git checkout main**.
 After doing this, the code was able to actually being pushed.
   * The code i edit is on master branch (Github), i just change to main everytime i need to push it to Heroku.
-So, the first time i deployed, the bot was pinging each 30 seconds.
+So, the first time i deployed, the bot was pinging each 30 seconds, and logging twice.
+The problem here was the unnecessary use of __gunicorn__, which runs a new server online, so i just had to remove the line reference **"web: gunicorn main:app"** of the Procfile, replacing by the **python main.py** that was mentioned before.
 I've added the **worker** dyno, edited some lines of the code and pushed it.
 The bot is on, working fine.

   ![Bot](https://user-images.githubusercontent.com/61850743/120260002-5f3c2b00-c26b-11eb-9ee6-22d976f88bb7.png)